 The Product Perspective on Pokémon GO

 The phenomenon known as Pokémon GO is taking the heights of augmented-reality gaming to a whole new level.
 This game-changer has seduced the masses into virtual game-play in parks, streets and “Pokéstops” all around the world.
 What made its launch so great and what could be improved?
-Here are a few ideas from the Product world:
+Here are a few ideas from the Product Perspective:

 In UX, onboarding strategy is key